This post was first published on Feb. 15. It was updated on May 18.

 Swiss authorities have a list of about 2,000 individuals they suspect of being willing to commit shootings.
 All of them are frequently approached by authorities, along with psychologists, and are forced to hand over their weapons immediately or are barred from purchasing new ones.

 Some sociologists say that Switzerland's military service comes close to an extended background check, too, and that the country's education system teaches children early on to search for compromises instead of risking open conflicts.
 Hence, while almost every home in Switzerland may have a weapon, access is still indirectly regulated, and the use of weapons usually follows strict societal norms.

 There’s also another crucial difference with the United States: extensive, mandatory health insurance, which allows schools to have direct and immediate access to psychologists and intervention teams.

 Growing awareness of the need of psychological support

 Similar measures are still being implemented in Germany, the nation with the most school shootings in contemporary European history.
 Following a string of attacks, the country tasked a number of academics and professionals to come up with guidelines how to spot potential attackers early on.

-When President Trump took to Twitter on Thursday morning, he urged students and others to alert authorities to anyone whose behavior strikes them as suspicious.
+When President Trump took to Twitter after the Parkland shooting in February, he urged students and others to alert authorities to anyone whose behavior struck them as suspicious.
 “So many signs that the Florida shooter was mentally disturbed, even expelled from school for bad and erratic behavior,” Trump wrote in the tweet.
 “Neighbors and classmates knew he was a big problem.
 Must always report such instances to authorities, again and again!”